frontenddogma/web-development-glossary/manuscript/a.md

 APT
 : → Advanced Package Tool
+: → Advanced Persistent Threat

 AR
 : → Augmented Reality

+Arena
+: One of the first web browsers for Unix.
+Originally developed by Dave Raggett in 1993, development continued at CERN and the World Wide Web Consortium (W3C) and subsequently by Yggdrasil Computing.
+Arena was used in testing the implementations for HTML&nbsp;3.0, Cascading Style Sheets (CSS), Portable Network Graphics (PNG), and libwww.
+Arena was widely used and popular at the beginning of the World Wide Web.&nbsp;[†](#w-arena)

 Argument
 : The actual input expression passed or supplied to a function, procedure, or routine in a call or invocation statement.&nbsp;[†](#w-parameter-argument)